 UNIT 2 – INTERMEDIATE HOOP MOVES

 Unit 2 starts with a progression of the core concepts.
 We will look at different techniques to introduce lifting into your classes and how you can encourage your students to execute moves more efficiently and move cleanly between positions.
 Muscular balance and bi-lateral training is covered before we go onto introduce over 40 of the core intermediate syllabus moves, looking at each move in detail, from the teaching and safety points to progressions and regressions, also touching upon common problems.

 To begin this unit, we will recap the core concepts of creating momentum on a hoop; spinning, beating and popping.
 This will be progressed into our 5-stage plan to help you introduce dynamic movement to your students.
 We will cover the rules of teaching dynamic movement, then give you 14 variations on basic rolls that you can work through with your students.

-UNIT 4 – INTERMEDIATE STRENGTH AND STRETCHING
+UNIT 4 – STRENGTH, FLEXIBILITY AND ENDURANCE

 UNIT 5 – PROGRESSIVE TEACHING AND COACHING

 Unit 5 looks at ways to adapt your teaching methods to enable you to coach students working at height and inverted.
 We will cover how to progress towards a more student-led system of coaching, look at how you can effectively use progress chains to build lesson plans and how combinations and sequences will allow you to both challenge your students, avoid them hitting plateaus and also ensure safe progression to an advanced level.

 UNIT 6 – INTERMEDIATE HEALTH AND SAFETY